City of Green River Snow Operations

 Snow Control Equipment

 The Streets Division has 4 snowplows to clear approximately 125 lane miles within the City.
-It takes four hours for these 4 snowplows to clear all of the priority streets and an additional eight hours to clear the residential
+It takes four hours for these 4 snowplows to clear all of the priority streets and an additional eight hours to clear the residential areas after the storm has stopped.

 The Streets Division also has a small snowplow for narrow streets and a loader and grader to aid in cleanup efforts.